NicholasLinderWood/IPCW/README.md

 Generate Data Set.py - Script that creates three data sets.
 A "MasterFile" from which are created an "A" file and a "B" file.
 These files are formatted in such a way to be used for Kaplan-Meier/IPCW survival analysis.
 See the file for additional details.

-Generate_Master_File.py - Generate Data Set.py
+Generate_Master_File.py - Used by Generate Data Set.py

 Convert_Master_File_to_A_and_B_Files.py - Used by Generate Data Set.py